Close

 Organic milk is produced without antibiotics, synthetic hormones, toxic pesticides, or GMOs.
 (What does certified organic mean?)

-A 2019 Cambridge University study tested several brands of conventional and organic milk for pesticides, antibiotics, and hormones, and while pesticides and antibiotics were sometimes found in the conventionally farmed milk samples, none were found in the organic milk samples.
+A 2019 Cambridge University study tested several brands of conventional and organic milk for pesticides, antibiotics and hormones, and while pesticides and antibiotics were sometimes found in the conventionally farmed milk samples, none were found in the organic milk samples.
 Hormone levels were also higher in the conventionally farmed samples, compared to the organic samples, suggesting the use of synthetic hormones in the conventional cows.

 Tips for Transitioning to Cow’s Milk